Ashkan-san/Takedown/notizen.md

 - val mutableState = remember { mutableStateOf(default) }
 - var value by remember { mutableStateOf(default) }
 - val (value, setValue) = remember { mutableStateOf(default) }
+- "You should use remember when you don't want an object to be instantiated again on recomposition
+- with initial values of that object."

 ## Coroutines